From ad shoots to house tours; owners of Nawabi-era structures in Lucknow devise novel ways to preserve history

 LUCKNOW Century-old houses in Old Lucknow that are neither heritage buildings nor supported by conservation grants are finding novel ways to raise money for their upkeep.
 Some with picturesque interiors are rented out for photo and film shoots, or their owners have started giving short tours to the tourists to generate revenue for their high maintenance, thereby creating a self-sustaining revenue model.

 As per the owners of these architecturally-striking houses, preserving these structures is like maintaining old white elephants as the maintenance cost is very high.
 This World Heritage Day, HT took a tour of some of these houses and spoke with their current owner about their maintenance and ways forward.
-These were built during the 18th century by Nawab Wazid Ali Shah under Qaisarbagh Palace and went through ruins after the 1857 uprising.
-These buildings, dilapidated after 1857, were given to Talukdars by the Britishers during that time.
+These were built during the 19th and 20th centuries under Qaisarbagh Palace and went through ruins after the 1857 uprising.
+These buildings, dilapidated after 1857, were given to Talukdars by the Britishers during that time, said Aditi Chakravarty, blogger and writer of ‘Rehaish–At Home In Lucknow’.

 Finding a business plan